Montieur/university-projects/README.md

 ### This is where you can check out most of my projects I made for my university courses.
 Most, because I didn't want to litter this repo with some introductory or completely trivial tasks.
 I also didn't mention any of my group projects in here, stealing credit for my colleagues' work doesn't really feel right.

-##### also work on repo not finished, I still have to submit at least two more projects, will update when they're done

 <br>

 ### Here are short summaries of my projects (in alphabetical order):